Wendy-Nam/RenPy-LayoutTool/README.md

 ![Version: Beta](https://img.shields.io/badge/Version-Beta-blue) ![License: MIT](https://img.shields.io/badge/License-MIT-green)

 > Instantly Preview and Place Images in Ren'Py
-- Load new images directly into your current scene as overlays, making it easy to visualize and adjust their positions without leaving the game.
+- Load new images directly into your current scene as overlays
+   - making it easy to visualize and adjust their positions without leaving the game.
-- Note: This tool is for previewing purposes only.
-It doesn't add images directly to the code but helps you assess the placement and suitability of multiple assets before finalizing your scene.
+- This tool is for previewing purposes only.
+   - It doesn't add images directly to the code but helps you assess the placement and suitability of multiple assets before finalizing your scene.

 ## Overview